Florian-Katerndahl/protokoll2nextcloud/README.md

 This package is used internally by the [FSI Geographie](https://fsigeographiefuberlin.wordpress.com/) of the FU Berlin to automatically upload any protocols of our plena to Nextcloud.
 The goal, however, is to keep this package as general as possible so that any E-Mail attachment can be converted to PDF and uploaded to Nextcloud folder.

+This repo/package replaces an older implementation whose archived repo can be found [here](https://github.com/Florian-Katerndahl/Mails2FuBox).

 ## Installation